-A combined Arab and British force captures Damascus from the Turks during World War I, completing the liberation of Arabia.
+On September 30, 1918, a combined Arab and Australian force arrives in Damascus, Syria, to spearhead its liberation from the Turks during World War I, before British troops arrive the following morning to seal the deal.
 An instrumental commander in the Allied campaign was T.E.
 Lawrence, a legendary British soldier known as Lawrence of Arabia.

 Lawrence, an Oxford-educated Arabist born in Tremadoc, Wales, began working for the British army as an intelligence officer in Egypt in 1914.
 He spent more than a year in Cairo, processing intelligence information.
 In 1916, he accompanied a British diplomat to Arabia, where Hussein ibn Ali, the emir of Mecca, had proclaimed a revolt against Turkish rule.
 Lawrence convinced his superiors to aid Hussein’s rebellion, and he was sent to join the Arabian army of Hussein’s son Faisal as a liaison officer.